wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### Parliamentary Superannuation Determination 2003 (SR 2003/306)

-Definition of _member_ in clause 3: omit ""section 16 of the Civil List Act 1979"" and substitute ""section 8 of the Members of Parliament (Remuneration and Services) Act 2013"".
+Definition of _member_ in [clause 3][162]: omit ""section 16 of the Civil List Act 1979"" and substitute ""section 8 of the Members of Parliament (Remuneration and Services) Act 2013"".

-Definition of _ordinary member_ in clause 3: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".
+Definition of _ordinary member_ in [clause 3][162]: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".

-Definition of _salary_ in clause 3: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".
+Definition of _salary_ in [clause 3][162]: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".

 ##### Petroleum Demand Restraint Act 1981 (1981 No 12)

-Section 14(6): omit ""and to sections 14 and 15 of the Civil List Act 1979"".
+[Section 14(6)][163]: omit ""and to sections 14 and 15 of the Civil List Act 1979"".

 ##### Stamp and Cheque Duties Act 1971 (1971 No 51)

-Item relating to Civil List Act 1950 in Schedule 1: omit.
+Item relating to Civil List Act 1950 in [Schedule 1][164]: omit.

 ---